24/25 Book Club:

 by Lorraine Hansberry

 According to the American Library Association’s Office for Intellectual Freedom, 4,240 unique book titles were targeted for censorship in 2023, a 92% increase from 2022.
 Novels from influential authors such as Toni Morrison, Harper Lee, and Mark Twain are being challenged, pulled from shelves, and removed from curriculum, across the country.
-Stories like Hurricane Diane that feature diverse narratives and characters are facing particular pushback.
+Stories like A Raisin in the Sun that feature diverse narratives and characters are facing particular pushback.
 To protect endangered stories and raise awareness about book banning, People’s Light is proud to be a Book Sanctuary!
 Book Sanctuaries are organizations or individuals committed to educating their communities about the history of book banning, as well as collecting and protecting endangered books.
 To learn more about Book Sanctuaries, visit booksanctuary.org.